red-data-tools/red_amber/doc/DataFrame.md

 ##### `union(other)`

-  Select rows appearing in self or other.
+  Select records appearing in self or other.

   ```ruby
   df.union(other, :KEY)